cyberexpert345/cybersecurity-ai-blog/intro-to-artificial-intelligence.md

-Article 2: What Is Artificial Intelligence – And Why It Matters
+Article: What Is Artificial Intelligence – And Why It Matters

 Artificial Intelligence (AI) is no longer just a sci-fi concept.
 It’s already reshaping how we live, work, and learn – often without us realizing it.
 In this article, we introduce the basics of AI in simple language and explain its real-world impact.